Tips for managing in an emergency

 9. Celebrate your recovery

-Once your business has recovered from an emergency, it is important to re-connect with your customers.
+Once your business recovers from an emergency, it is important to re-connect with your customers.
 This could be a perfect opportunity promote your small business to your community.

 10. Engage with your community